Nagpuri language: Etymology

 especially spoken by tribal groups in the countryside.
-The name Nagpuri is derived from the region ruled by Nagvanshi, named as Chutia Nagpur (Chota Nagpur Division) by the British to distinguish it from Nagpur of Maharashtra.
-Similarly, the Sadani term derived from the languages of Sadan ethnolinguistic group of Chotanagpur.
+The name Nagpuri is derived from the region ruled by the Nagvanshi, named as Chutia Nagpur (Chota Nagpur Division) by the British to distinguish it from Nagpur of Maharashtra.
+Similarly, the Sadani term is derived from the languages of the Sadan ethnolinguistic group of Chotanagpur.
 The Sadani also refer to closely related Indo-Aryan languages of Jharkhand such as Nagpuri, Panchpargania, Kurmali and Khortha.

 Nagpuri language writers are in favour of using Nagpuri as the name of the language.
 There is an opposition against the use of the word Sadri and giving two names Sadan/Sadri and Nagpuria, to a single language in the 2021 Census of India.
 According to them, the name of the language is Nagpuri and the native speakers of the language are known as Nagpuria.
 The British also wrote a grammar using the name Nagpuri in 1906, and Nagpuri is the official name of the language in Jharkhand.